List of A Song of Ice and Fire characters: Wex Pyke

-Wex Pyke is the twelve year old bastard nephew of one of Balon's vassals.
+Wex Pyke is the twelve-year-old bastard nephew of one of Balon's vassals.
 He is made Theon's squire.
 Wex is born mute, a fact that belies his cunning.
-He is among Theon's crew that captures Winterfell and the only one to survive when the castle is sacked by Ramsay.
-While hiding in the heart tree in the godswood he sees Bran and Rickon flee with Osha and the Reed-children.
-When Rickon and Osha splits from the rest of the group he follows them, learning that they have traveled to the supposedly savage Northern colonies on the island Skagos.
-Eventually falling into Manderly control, Wex is able to communicate the location of Rickon as well as that Theon was not responsible for the sack of Winterfell to lords Wyman Manderly and Robett Glover.
-Glover has started teaching him to read and write in order to find the true culprit.
+He is among Theon's crew that captures Winterfell and the only one to survive when Ramsay sacks the castle.
+While hiding in the heart tree in the godswood, he sees Bran and Rickon flee with Osha and the Reed children.
+When Rickon and Osha split from the rest of the group, he follows them, learning that they have traveled to the supposedly savage Northern colonies on the island of Skagos.
+Eventually falling under Manderly control, Wex is able to communicate the location of Rickon, as well as that Theon was not responsible for the sack of Winterfell, to Lords Wyman Manderly and Robett Glover.
+Glover has started teaching him to read and write to find the true culprit.